angelpinheiro/bikenance-app/README.md

 **This is an ongoing learning project** that I build to explore and enhance my programming skills and try new stuff.
 There may be changes or updates made at any time without prior notice.

-Below you can see some screenshots of some parts off the app already developed.
+Below you can see some screenshots of some parts off the app that are currently being developed.

 | <img src="assets/1.png" width="120"> | <img src="assets/2.png" width="120"> | <img src="assets/3.png" width="120"> | <img src="assets/4.png" width="120"> | <img src="assets/5.png" width="120"> | <img src="assets/6.png" width="120"> | <img src="assets/7.png" width="120"> | <img src="assets/7.png" width="120"> |
 |:------------------------------------:|:------------------------------------:|:------------------------------------:|:------------------------------------:|:------------------------------------:|:------------------------------------:|:------------------------------------:|:------------------------------------:|

 ## Key Features

-- Strava Integration: Bikenance seamlessly integrates with Strava, allowing you to leverage your activity data for enhanced maintenance tracking.
+- **Strava Integration**: Bikenance integrates with Strava, allowing you to leverage your activity data for enhanced maintenance tracking.

-- Bike Registration: Register your bikes in the app, including details such as name, model, and technical specifications for each bike.
-Import bikes from Strava to streamline the process.

-- Component Management: Manage the components of your bikes, such as forks, wheels, brakes, chains, etc. Record details such as the brand, model, and installation date for each component.
-Associate components with your Strava-imported bikes.
+- **Component Management**: Manage the components of your bikes, such as forks, wheels, brakes, chains, etc. Record details such as the brand, model, and installation date for each component, and associate them with your Strava-imported bikes.

+- **Maintenance Tracking**: Activity data from Strava is used to update component mileage and usage hours.

+- **Maintenance Reminders**: Receive notifications and reminders when maintenance or component replacement is due based on accumulated mileage and usage hours.
+Future smart calculations will take into account your Strava activity parameters like avg power, or climatological data.

-- Maintenance Tracking: Keep a detailed maintenance history for each component.
+- **Maintenance History**: Keep a maintenance history for each component.
 Record repairs, part replacements, adjustments, and other maintenance tasks performed.
-Activity data from Strava updates component mileage and usage hours.

-- Maintenance Reminders: Receive notifications and reminders when maintenance or component replacement is due based on accumulated mileage and usage hours.
-Futore smart calculations will take into account your Strava activity parameters like avg power, or climatological data.

 ## Roadmap